d-rita/my-water-quality-module/README.md

-#### My Water Monitoring App
+#### My Water Monitoring System

-This project makes use of:
+For this project, i make use of the following:

+1) Components:
 - Analog Turbidty Sensor
 - Analog pH meter pro
 - DS18B20 Temperature Sensor
 - NodeMCU

-This project utilises the Arduino IDE and the above components.
+2. Platforms:
+- Arduino
+- ThingSpeak

 Note:
 - All secret values like API keys passwords are contained in a secrets.h file to prevent public access to them.